SAP-samples/abap-platform-rap630/exercises/ex1/README.md

 [Home - Cloud ERP Extensibility](../../../../#exercises)

-# Exercise 1: Find, examine and use a released RAP BO in a custom application (Developer Extensibility)
+# Exercise 1: Build a custom UI on top of a released RAP BO (Developer Extensibility)

 ## Introduction